Dual Enrollment at TCA by the Numbers

 Why Should My Student Do This?

-- Parents are NOT charged additional tuition for the college courses in dual enrollment.
+- Parents are NOT charged additional tuition for the college courses taken in the Fall or Spring term.

 - Qualified, college ready students can take one or more college level courses during high school